richkevan/go-hello-world/README.md

 I am an experienced python/django & node/typescript fullstack engineer.
 In a quest to become a better programmer I have started on a journey to add other languages and skills to my toolbox.
 You can follow my journey on [My Site](https://richkevan.com)

-I have previously worked with C#/ASP.NET, but not touched in in several years.
-This is my first commit of my journey to reaquint myself with this language and add it to my skillset.
+I have done a little with Go, but not deep dived into like my current learning journey.
+This is my first commit of my deep dive to learn this language and add it to my skillset.

-In addition to C# I am also going to be refreshing/broadening my knowledge of
+In addition to Go I am also going to be refreshing/broadening my knowledge of
 1. Node/Typescrip
 2. Python/Django
 3. Php/Laravel

 Along this journey I will also be devoting time to picking up
-1. Go
+1. C#
 2. Flutter
 3. Ruby